 Software-Defined Networking (SDN) Definition

-- Programmatically configured: SDN lets network managers configure, manage, secure, and optimize network resources very quickly via dynamic, automated SDN programs, which they can write themselves because the programs do not depend on proprietary software.
+SDN lets network manages configure, manage, secure, and optimize network resources very quickly via dynamic, automated SDN programs, which they can write themselves because the programs do not depend on proprietary software.

 OPEN STANDARDS-BASED AND VENDOR-NEUTRAL